White Abalone (Haliotis sorenseni)

 Did You Know?

-· The white abalone was the first marine invertebrate to be listed as endangered and to receive federal protection under the Endangered Species Act.
+· The white abalone was the first marine invertebrate to be listed as endangered under the Endangered Species Act.

 ESA Endangered - throughout its range (California and Mexico)

 The black abalone (Haliotis cracherodii) is another endangered abalone.Species Description

 |Length:||5-8 inches (13-20 cm) on average, but can grow to about 10 inches long (25 cm)|

 |Behavior:||they reproduce by releasing their eggs and sperm into the surrounding water to be fertilized (broadcast spawning)|

 White abalone are herbivorous gastropods (the same taxonomic class as snails and slugs) that live in rocky ocean waters.

 Their shell is oval-shaped and very thin.
 The bottom of their feet is orange, and the epipodium (a sensory extension of their foot that has tentacles) is a mottled orange-tan.
 They are generally 5-8 inches (13-20 cm) long, but can grow to as big as 10 inches (25 cm).
 They weigh about 1.7 pounds (0.8 kg) on average.